 A Zero-Based Budget on an Irregular Income

+Many people earn a variable income, whether that means being a seasonal worker or a freelancer whose earnings ebb and flow.
 A variable income can pose some challenges to building a zero-based budget, but they’re not insurmountable.
-First, you could consider maintaining a buffer of cash to help cover your expenses as your income expands and contracts.
+First, you could consider maintaining a buffer of cash, or a cash cushion, to help cover your expenses as your income expands and contracts.

 You could then use your previous month’s budget as a base for the current month, using the buffer to cover any shortfalls.
 You might want to replenish this buffer when you have extra money in a month.
 You may also try building your budget based on a low estimate of your monthly income to increase the odds that you’ll be able to stay within your budget.